arthurgermano/nodevue/README.md

 THEN
 Inside the container you have access to your present work directory just run your commands!

-# OBS: Is set with PRIVOXY
+# OBS: set with PRIVOXY
 # adding proxy
 RUN export http_proxy=http://localhost:8118